comanezz/the-monkees/README.md

 - The columns behave correctly.

-- Every links redirect the user to the correct page by opening a new tab using target="_blank".
+- Every location links redirect the user to the correct page by opening a new tab using target="_blank".

 - Every tickets buttons redirect the user to the correct page by opening a new tab using target="_blank".

+- Hovering all the links and tickets buttons behave correctly.

 ### Book an Event page